Scott Ian: Anthrax

 As a founding member of Anthrax, Ian helped to create thrash metal in the mid-1980s alongside Megadeth, Slayer, and Metallica.
 He came up with the idea to collaborate with the rap group Public Enemy, covering their song "Bring the Noise" in 1991.
 This has been considered a foundational recording of the rap/rock genre.
 In 2005, Ian was invited by Chuck D of Public Enemy to perform "Bring the Noise" with them as part of their induction into VH1's Hip Hop Honors Hall of Fame.
 He also joined Public Enemy on the Rock the Bells tour in 2007.
+During his tenure Anthrax has sold over 10 million albums worldwide and have been nominated for six Grammy Awards.

+Stormtroopers of Death

+In 1985, Scott Ian co-founded the crossover thrash band Stormtroopers of Death as a satirical take on hardcore punk, recruiting Anthrax drummer Charlie Benante, former Anthrax bassist Dan Lilker, and vocalist Billy Milano.
+After releasing one album Speak English or Die that same year the band went on a hiatus before briefly coming back from 1997 till 2002.

+A Stormtroopers of Death tribute set headlined the Milwaukee Metal Fest on May 16, 2025, with Ian on guitar, Dan Lilker on bass, Ian's son Revel Ian on drums and Hatebreed's Jamey Jasta on vocals.